Chemical Regulatory Management & Reporting with Sage X3

-The Chem at Work edition of Sage X3 (Sage Enterprise Management) provides regulation management functionality for the ever-changing regulatory landscape of the global chemical distribution & manufacturing industries.
+The Chem at Work edition of Sage X3 provides regulation management functionality for the ever-changing regulatory landscape of the global chemical distribution & manufacturing industries.
 The management, tracking, and reporting of chemical inventories is a requirement for companies that manufacture, store, label, ship, distribute, or handle controlled substances and hazardous materials.

-In this post we describe how Chem at Work, the Chemical ERP for Sage Enterprise Management helps you manage the regulations, and report to the governing bodies as required by the chemical industry business processes and commitments.
+In this post we describe how Chem at Work, the Chemical ERP for Sage X3 helps you manage the regulations, and report to the governing bodies as required by the chemical industry business processes and commitments.

 Chem at Work comes standard with 70 pre-loaded regulations and allows for you to track as many more regulations as your specific industry requires.
 Once defined, regulations may be assigned to CAS numbers, products and/or Safety Data Sheets.

 The fields for each regulation include:

 - The regulation’s governing body and the country/union and State/Province which enforces the regulation, if applicable